 What dodon't you like?

-Has the experience changed you?
+Has the job changed you?

-What is the biggest, best or worst change you've seen?
+What is the worst change?

 Your ideal fantasy governor?